 Trees provide many valuable benefits to our residents.
 They shade our streets during the summer, clean our air and water, provide wildlife habitat, improve our mental wellbeing, and much more.

-According to our street tree inventory, Open Tree Map, Durham’s street trees provide $682,000 (2020 estimate) in annual benefits to our community through lower energy bills for residents, increased walkability because of shade provided during our hot summers, reduced noise pollution, stormwater filtration, improved air quality, and carbon dioxide removed as indicated in the table below.
+According to our street tree inventory, Open Tree Map, Durham’s street trees provide $682,000 (2020 estimate) in annual benefits to our community through lower energy bills for residents, increased walkability because of shade provided during our hot summers, reduced noise pollution, stormwater filtration, improved air quality, and carbon dioxide removed as indicated in the table to the right.